-- Have you been in business for a while and are just new to QuickBooks?
+• Have you been in business for a while and are just new to QuickBooks?
 Then you probably have historical data for your company that you'd like to enter into QuickBooks.
 The good news is that you don't have to go back to the day you first started your business.
 But I suggest you do go back as far as the start date you entered when you created your company file.
 Gather up everything from the start date to today and enter that historical information.
 That way, you're records for your fiscal year will be complete.
-You'll find out more in the following section. - Are you the kind of person who likes to have everything organized up front before you start?
+You'll find out more later in this chapter.

+- Are you the kind of person who likes to have everything organized up front before you start?
 Then the best place to start is creating your lists.
 Lists are the building blocks for QuickBooks.
 They include the things like what you're selling your customers and what you're buying from your vendors.
 They also include the names and contact info for all your customers and vendors and much more.
-I'll talk about lists in the next chapter. - Are you the kind of person who just wants to get started and fill in the details later?
+I'll talk about lists in the next chapter, and Set Up and Go might work well for you too.
+I'll talk about Set Up and Go in the next section. - Are you the kind of person who just wants to get started and fill in the details later?
 You can do that, too.
 Go ahead and start entering transactions.
 QuickBooks will prompt you to enter information along the way.
 The Home Page is a good place to start.